 Approved by the Provost

-Membership of the Committee consists of the division deans, two representatives from the Office of Student Development, the Registrar, the Director of Special Programs, and five faculty members appointed by the Provost.
+Membership of the Committee consists of the division deans, two representatives from the Office of Student Affairs, the Registrar, the Director of Special Programs, and five faculty members appointed by the Provost.
 A student may appeal in writing, a decision of the Committee, but students do not meet with the Committee.

 Any student whose cumulative grade point average (established by grades earned at Oneonta) falls below 2.00 is either placed on academic probation or dismissed from the college.